Northumberland County father reunites with his son after 47 years

-MIDDLETOWN, Dauphin County — It was a reunion that was long over-due.
+MIDDLETOWN, Pa. — It was a reunion that was long over-due.
 A father from Northumberland County met his son, who is currently living in Utah, after being separated for almost 48 years.
 The reunion happened Saturday at HIA Airport.

 "It was a long flight," Bill Patrick Jr. said